raphaelrpl/eows/README.md

 - [Boost Libraries](http://www.boost.org): we recommend to use the same version used and installed by SciDB (1.54.0).
 In general, it is installed under a folder such as ```/opt/scidb/15.12/3rdparty/boost```.
 - [Proj.4](http://proj4.org): Cartographic projection library.
 Version 4.8.0 or above is required.
 - [RapidJSON](https://github.com/miloyip/rapidjson): a fast JSON parser for C++.
 Version 1.1.0 is required.
 - [Crow](https://github.com/ipkn/crow): a micro web framework in C++.
 Version.
-This library is not mandatory if C++ Network Library is used.
 - [RapidXML](http://rapidxml.sourceforge.net): a fast XML parser.
 Version 1.13 is required.
 - [LibGD](https://libgd.github.io/): the GD graphics library.

 For convenience we have prepared a ```tar.gz``` package with RapidJSON, RapidXML and Crow libraries.
-This package is available at: http://www.dpi.inpe.br/eows/3rdparty/eows-3rdparty-0.3.0-linux-ubuntu-14.04.tar.gz.
+This package is available at: http://www.dpi.inpe.br/fosslibraries/eows/eows-3rdparty-0.3.0-linux-ubuntu-14.04.tar.gz. **(not available yet!)**

-We have also prepared a bash script, named [install-3rdparty-linux-ubuntu-14.04.sh](https://github.com/eows/eows/blob/master/bash/install-3rdparty-linux-ubuntu-14.04.sh), for installing Proj.4, LibGD and the libraries distributed in the above ```tar.gz``` package.
+We have also prepared a bash script, named [install-3rdparty-linux-ubuntu-14.04.sh](https://github.com/eows/eows/blob/master/bash/install-3rdparty-linux-ubuntu-14.04.sh), for installing Proj.4, LibGD and the libraries distributed in the above ```tar.gz``` package. **(under  preparation!)**

 The note below will explain in depth how to prepare the build environment.